tomilone/thingful-server/README.md

 # Thingful Server

-Worked on by Tony Milone, Rupi Rajput and Humberto Hernandez - test test
+Worked on by Tony Milone, Rupi Rajput and Humberto Hernandez

 ## Setting Up